 When Canadian trucker Jean Pothier recently tried to schedule a battery of overdue blood tests, he was told to self-isolate for 14 days first over COVID-19 risks.
 It wasn’t an option for the cross-border lease operator, who pays about CA$3,000 a month for his truck alone on top of a mortgage for the Ontario home he shares with his wife.

 “I can’t afford to take the time off,” said Pothier, who drives for TransX.
 “I’ll go bankrupt.”

 Pothier’s story isn’t an anomaly, industry groups say.
-Canadian truckers — largely cross-border drivers in Ontario — are increasingly reporting doctors, dentists and other health care providers won’t see them unless they’ve self-isolated for 14 days.
+Canadian truckers — largely cross-border drivers in Ontario — are increasingly reporting doctors, dentists and other health care providers won’t see them unless they’ve self-isolated for two weeks.

 Most incidents involve cross-border drivers

 The scope of the problem remains unclear.
 But industry groups say most of the incidents involve cross-border drivers who frequently travel to the United States, where the COVID-19 pandemic is far less controlled.

 As essential workers, truckers haven’t been subject to Canada’s mandatory self-isolation when they enter the country from the U.S. For Pothier, Canadian truckers’ struggle to get timely medical care is upsetting.

 “We’re risking our lives to keep people fed,” Pothier said.
 “That’s the thanks we get?
 It’s not right.”